Health & Safety Policy — Flat Clearance Ealing

 Equipment used in the course of flat clearance is inspected and maintained on a planned schedule.
 Hand tools, trolleys, lifting straps and PPE are subject to pre-use checks and documented maintenance.
 Manual handling risks are minimised through correct techniques, use of lifting aids and two-person lifts where necessary.
 We ensure vehicles are loaded to maintain stability and to comply with load-securing regulations across the rubbish collection and removal service zones.

+A turquoise outdoor rubbish bin with a white icon of a person discarding waste, situated on a grassy area near a lake or river, with rolling green hills and trees in the background.
+A person's hand is shown placing a clear plastic bottle into the top opening of the bin.
+The bin's surface is smooth and slightly reflective, and it is positioned on concrete paving.
+This scene illustrates waste disposal in a natural environment, reflecting the services of Flat Clearance Ealing specializing in rubbish removal, with a focus on environmentally conscious waste practices and local outdoor spaces near Ealing.
 Waste handling procedures adopt the waste hierarchy and regulatory compliance for disposal.
 All waste streams are classified, recorded and transferred with the appropriate documentation.
 Our teams are trained to prevent pollution incidents, use spill kits for liquid contaminants and report any environmental concerns immediately.
 The policy ensures that materials destined for recycling are separated at source where practicable and that hazardous items are transferred only to authorised facilities in the wider waste removal service area.

 Monitoring, review and continual improvement are integral.
 We perform regular audits, site inspections and performance reviews to ensure the policy is effective across our rubbish company service area.
 Changes in legislation, equipment or service delivery models prompt a review and update of risk assessments and operating procedures.
 Staff are consulted on safety matters and encouraged to contribute to safer working methods and innovation.